myonaung/Probe-Maker/README.md

 # Output
 The final designed probe can be accessed via *_final_probe.fasta* inside specified output directory.
 In the cases that needs to spike in or requires to add additional probes, please consult with *_blast_candidates.txt* (regions that passed Blastn filter) and *_probes_candidates.fasta* (that has fasta sequences for every possible probe sequences) inside cache folder.

+The example output shown here is for AMA1 gene.